 Configuring your team's abuse mailbox in Sublime allows you to remediate reported phish faster and automate the busywork of abuse mailboxes, including retrieving the original message reported by the user and taking action like trashing messages from real attacks.
 Sublime automatically groups messages in the same attack, so you can quickly remediate all messages in an attack based on a single user report.

-For clarity, throughout this documentation we call the suspected malicious message forwarded by the user the reported message and the message the abuse mailbox receives when a user forwards the reported message the user forward, which contains the reported message in the body.
+For clarity, throughout this documentation we call the suspected malicious message forwarded by the user the reported message and the message the abuse mailbox receives when a user sends the reported message the reporting message, which contains the reported message in the body or as an attachment.

 If you use a mailing list as your abuse mailbox, you must have an active mailbox subscribed to the mailing list such that it receives every message sent to the mailing list.
 Sublime will fetch messages sent to the abuse address from the subscribed mailbox.